-0512.
-One of the most important fire related aspects of ICT installations is correct maintenance of the fire-integrity of fire barriers that are subject to cable penetration, BS 7671 Clause 527.2 refers.
-All walls and all floors in MOD bunkers and some walls and all floors in other MOD facilities are classed as fire barriers (with a fire integrity rating).
-It is therefore a requirement that an equivalent rated fire-stopping and/or penetration sealing system be used at all penetrations, to maintain the original fire integrity of the fire barrier.
+One of the most important fire related aspects of loginstallations is correct maintenance 0512. of the fire-integrity of fire barriers that are subject to cable perfectation, BS 7671 Clause 527.2 refers.
+All walls and all floors in MOD facilities are classed as fire barriers (with a fire integrity rating).
+It is therefore a requirement that an equivalent ated fire-stopping and/or penetration sealing system be used at all penetrations, to mainer the original fire integrity of the fire barrier.